“Cultivating Strong Minds, Strong Bodies and Strong Characters!”

 Within the martial arts industry, 3T Karate studios are widely recognized as being in the top 1% of schools nationally.
 The instructors teaching at LRA have between 6 and 14 years of training and teaching experience, have completed an instructor training certification program, have continuing education requirements, and have hundreds of hours of teaching experience for ages 3 through adult in our regular studios.

 Karate classes will be part of the regular PE program for elementary school students.
 Students will have the opportunity to earn rank and progress in belts.
-Both in-school and on-line options will be available for all students.

 The system we teach is Shorin Kempo Karate.
 It combines Traditional Okinawan Karate and Chinese Kempo.
 The focus of these arts is self-defense and developing the student’s physical skills, mental skills, and personal character.